gmohandas/denstatbank/docs/source/index.rst

    >>> sbc = StatBankClient(lang='en')

-Let's find a table to get data from the databank.
+Now, let's find a table to get data from the databank.
+The tables method provides a list of all tables containing data currently available in the databank.
+Let's go with the very first one.

 .. code-block:: python